 Figure 2 Risk of bias associated with the studies included in the review.

 Figure 3 Charts illustrating the distribution of clinical 7T abdominal imaging studies.
-A: organ system; B: Country.
+A: Organ system; B: Country.

 Table 1 Overview of studies evaluating abdominal organs with 7T-magnetic resonance imaging